dyo/dyo/README.md

 // returns the current state

 store.subscribe(listener: {Function})
-// called everytime the state is updated
+// called everytime the state is updated with the current
+// state as the only argument passed to it... as in
+// function (state) {  }

 store.connect(render: {Function})
 store.connect(render: {Function|Object}, element: '.myapp')